Is The Hague in Netherlands worth visiting?

 The Binnenhof is a marvellous building and it’s free to admire.
 It also has an important role since this is where Dutch parliament located.
 Although as we all know Amsterdam is the capital of the Netherlands, many of the government buildings remain here, in the Hague.
 Starting in 1446, this building is used for Dutch Parliament and is under the occupations of the Netherlands by other countries.

 Next to the Binnenhof you will find Museum Mauritshuis.
 It is a famous art museum in The Hague and presents works from the famous Dutch Master Painters like Potter, Rembrandt Vermeer, and many more of the Golden Age.
 It is a small museum but the artworks in Mauritshuis are unique.
 The most famous painting that you can observe here is Vermeer’s well-known painting Girl with the Pearl Earring.
+Definitely purchase the ticket online to escape the waiting line.

 Admire & Take Pictures At Hofvijver